• Skip to primary navigation

 Instructions

-5. Add the Greek yogurt, buttermilk, and eggs and mix with a silicone spatula until fully combined.
+- Add the Greek yogurt, buttermilk, eggs, and vanilla and mix with a silicone spatula until fully combined.

 Notes